glennji/openlumify/docs/GLOSSARY.md

 A connection between two vertices in the graph.

 ## ontology
-The valid concepts, properties, and relationships for a Visallo installation.
+The valid concepts, properties, and relationships for a OpenLumify installation.

 ## concept
 A type defined in the ontology (e.g. person, place, or company).
 Uniquely identified by an IRI and assigned to every vertex in the graph.

 ## IRI
-Internationalized Resource Identifier. e.g. http://visallo.org#person or http://visallo.org#worksFor
+Internationalized Resource Identifier. e.g. http://openlumify.org#person or http://openlumify.org#worksFor

 ## property
 A field defined in the ontology as valid for one or more concepts.
 Uniquely identified by an IRI